MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/post-upgrade-steps.md

     - [Upgrade to 23H2 OS via Windows Admin Center](./upgrade-22h2-to-23h2-windows-admin-center.md).
     - [Upgrade to 23H2 OS via other methods](./upgrade-22h2-to-23h2-other-methods.md).

-- Make sure that all the nodes in your Azure Local instance are healthy and show as **Online**.
+- Make sure that all the machines in your Azure Local instance are healthy and show as **Online**.
 - You have access to a client that can connect to your Azure Local instance.
 This client should be running PowerShell 5.0 or later.

 ## Step 1: Connect to the Azure Local instance